rapid7/metasploit-framework/How-to-use-command-stagers.md

   ]
 ```

-Or, you can pass this info to the execute_cmdstager method (see Call #execute_cmdstager to begin)
+Or, you can pass this info to the `execute_cmdstager` method (see Call #execute_cmdstager to begin).

 ```ruby
 execute_cmdstager(flavor: :vbs)
 ```

+However, it is best to set the compatible list of flavors in `CmdStagerFlavor`, rather than hard-coding the flavor in the `execute_cmdstager` method call, as this allows the operator to choose a flavor from `msfconsole` with `set CmdStager::flavor`

 **3. Create the execute_command method**